pdgori/solidapirest/README.md

-NODE JS using SOLID Principles
+Restful API with NODE JS using SOLID Principles